-Federal regulations require that Salve Regina University measure a student’s progress towards the completion of their degree program, which is called Satisfactory Academic Progress.
-The standards of Satisfactory Academic Progress apply to all Title IV, state and some institutional funding.
+Federal regulations require that Salve Regina measure a student’s progress towards the completion of their degree program, which is called satisfactory academic progress.
+The standards of satisfactory academic progress apply to all Title IV, state and some institutional funding.
 You must meet both the qualitative and quantitative standards below.

-Satisfactory academic progress requires a cumulative GPA of 2.0 or better by the end of each academic year (after Spring is completed).
+Satisfactory academic progress requires a minimum cumulative GPA of 2.0 for undergraduate students or 3.0 for graduate students by the end of each academic year (after the spring semester is completed).

 Students must successfully earn 67 percent of their cumulative attempted credits.
 In addition, you will not be eligible to receive federal financial aid once you have attempted more than 150 percent of the normal credits required for your degree.
 This means full-time students must complete their degree within six years.

-- Grades of F, W (medical included), are considered attempted, but not earned credits.
+- Grades of F or W (medical included) are considered attempted, but not earned credits.

 - Repeat coursework taken for the purpose of increasing a previously passing grade cannot be considered in qualifying you for financial aid enrollment status or satisfying a determination of non-compliance with satisfactory academic progress requirements.